David Nixon (magician): Death

 Nixon died of lung cancer in Surrey in 1978.
 He was a heavy smoker and was first found to have cancer in 1976.
 He underwent treatment, which appeared to have been successful, but the disease returned a couple of years later and he died just short of his 59th birthday.

 Private life

 Nixon married Margaret Burton in 1947; the couple divorced in 1952.
 Later the same year, Nixon married his second wife, Paula Marshall (Pauline E. Youngs), who worked with him in his act.
-Paula died aged 28 in a car crash in 1956, the year after the birth of their son Nicholas.
+Paula died aged 28 in a car crash in 1956, the year after the birth of their son.
 Nixon remarried in 1961 to Vivienne Nichols, the step-daughter of the bandleader Eric Robinson.
-The couple had a daughter, Mandy (Amanda E Nixon), in 1961.
+The couple had a daughter in 1961.